Posted by Andreas Nygren Senior Physician in Anesthesia & Intensive Care.

 Fig. 1.
 DLT left.

 Fig. 2.
 DLT left mounted and ready for intubation.
 The picture shows the rigid stylet in the tube and the branching of the ventilation.

 Fig. 3.
 DLT left, distal portion with olive shaped bronchial cuff.

 Fig. 4.
 DLT right with the distal, more kidney-shaped cuff.
 The picture also shows the lateral hole which should secure the ventilation to the right bronchus.

 Due to the anatomy around the right upper lobe bronchus, a DLT is more sensitive to small changes in position peroperatively.
 This is in contrast to a properly positioned DLT left that is rarely disturbed from its position.
-Therefore, the use of DLT is usually reserved right for surgery which involves left-hand pulmectomy or where there are anatomical changes in the left main bronchus.
-For all other operations, DLT is used to the left.
+Therefore, the use of a right-deviated DLT is usually reserved for surgery which involves left-sided pulmectomy or where there are anatomical changes in the left main bronchus.
+For all other operations, DLT with left deviation is used.

 The dual-lumen tubes are available in seven different sizes (Table 1) and are named according to French Size.
 The two smallest sizes are pediatric tubes.
 Size 32 to 41 is for adults.
 The table also shows the outer diameter in mm (divide F size by 3).

 Table 1.
 DLT and sizes corresponding outer diameter